nokia-eda/docs/docs/getting-started/units-of-automation.md

 <iframe width="853" height="480" src="https://www.youtube.com/embed/ls0mQKKxfXM" title="EDA UI Resource change workflow" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </div>

-Here is what happened in this 60 seconds video:
+Here is what happened in these 60 seconds:

 1. We've found the `myfabric-1` Fabric resource created earlier with `kubectl` in the UI under the <kbd>Fabrics</kbd> section.
 2. We opened the resource and navigated its configuration schema all the way to the <kbd>Overlay Protocol</kbd> section.